-Modeled conversions use data that does not identify individual users to estimate conversions that Google is unable to observe directly.
+Modeled conversions use data that doesn't identify individual users to estimate conversions that Google is unable to observe directly.
 This can offer a more complete report of your conversions.

-We model to recover slices of data where we know we cannot observe ad attribution due to protecting user privacy or technical limitations.
-We do this to provide high quality measurement so you accurately understand the impact of your marketing and maintain high quality bidding to prevent under bidding or over bidding.
+We model to recover slices of data where we know we can't observe ad attribution due to protecting user privacy or technical limitations.
+We do this to provide high quality measurement so you accurately understand the impact of your marketing and maintain high quality bidding to prevent underbidding or overbidding.

-When Google surfaces modeled conversions in Google Ads, we are predicting attributed conversions.
+When Google surfaces modeled conversions in Google Ads, we're predicting attributed conversions.
 In most cases, Google will receive ad interactions and online conversions but is missing the linkage between the two.
-The modeling we perform is modeling whether a Google ad interaction led to the online conversion, not whether a conversion happened or not.
+Our modeling determines whether a Google ad interaction led to the online conversion.
+It doesn't determine whether or not a conversion happened.